Trump rolls back some, not all, changes in US-Cuba relations

-The Cuban government responded Friday evening by rejecting what it called Trump’s “hostile rhetoric.”
+The Cuban government responded by rejecting what it called Trump’s “hostile rhetoric.”
 Still, Cuba said it is willing to continue “respectful dialogue” with on topics of mutual interest.

 Even as Trump predicted a quick end to President Raul Castro’s regime, he challenged Cuba to negotiate better agreements for Americans, Cubans and those whose identities lie somewhere in between.
 Diplomatic relations, restored only two years ago, will remain intact.
 But, in a shift from Obama’s approach, Trump said trade and other penalties would stay in place until a long list of prerequisites was met.